Jeff Biggers: Stage plays

-His play, "Kaminski's Lot," commissioned by Indiana University Northwest, deals with climate change and environmental justice.
-The play was produced at Theatre Northwest in Gary, Indiana in 2021.
+His play, "Kaminski's Lot", commissioned by Indiana University Northwest, deals with climate change and environmental justice.
+The play was produced at Theatre Northwest in Gary, Indiana in 2021, and selected by Broadway Green Alliance in New York City as a green theatre case study.

 Awards and honors

 Biggers has won numerous awards and honors, including an American Book Award, the David Brower Award for Environmental Reporting, Foreword Magazine Book of the Year Award, Lowell Thomas Award for Travel Journalism, Delta Award for Literature, Plattner Award for Appalachian Literature, an Illinois Arts Council Creative Non-Fiction Award, the Garst Memorial Award for Media (UN Association Iowa), and a Field Foundation Fellowship.
 He is a contributing editor to The Bloomsbury Review, and is a member of the PEN American Center.
 His play, "4 1/2 Hours: Across the Stones of Fire," won the "Greener Planet Award" at the Planet Connections Theatre Festivity in New York City, and has appeared at theatres around the country.
 Blue Ridge Outdoors Magazine selected Biggers as one of its 100 Pioneers.